IO-Design-Team/hive_ce/hive/README.md

 - Support for constructor parameter defaults
 - Freezed support
 - Support for generating adapters with classes that use named imports
+- Automatic type adapter generation using the `GenerateAdapters` annotation
+  - No more manually adding annotations to every type and field
+  - Generate adapters for classes outside the current package

 ## Hive CE (v2) vs Hive v4 (Isar)